stefan-muc/miniweb/README.md

-# miniweb-avih
+# miniweb-fork
 Small, cross-platform HTTP server

 - This is a fork of http://miniweb.sourceforge.net/ , with enhanced directory listing.
 The original project seems unmaintained since 2013.
 - License: "GNU Library or Lesser General Public License version 2.0 (LGPLv2)".
 See [License note](./miniweb-avih/LICENSE.md).
 - A snapshot of the original repository
-[svn rev 208](https://sourceforge.net/p/miniweb/code/208/) on which this fork is based is at branch `svn-orig-rev-208` of this repository.
+[svn rev 208](https://sourceforge.net/p/miniweb/code/208/) on which this fork is based is at commit 7812a0a of this repository.

 ### [Original project description below]